VamKon/AzureNotes/AzureDev.md

 * Purging CDN in portal make it immediately get the contents from the site.
 * To add and endpoint:
   * Set Origin type to `Custom Origin` if you are trying to cache from your own custom domain.
 If you choose other options Azure will automatically set the origin name to <your_resource_name>.<resource_type>.core.windows.net.
 Ex - if you choose storage - origin will be set to mystorageaccount.blob.core.windows.net
+* `Optimization types`:
+  * General web delivery - web content optimization, also for file and video downloads
+  * General media streaming - live streaming, video on demand
+  * Video on demand media streaming
+  * Large file download
+  * Dynamic site acceleration - includes various techniques that benefit the latency and performance of dynamic content

+## Application Insights
+* Usage Analysis:
+  * `Retention` - how many users come back
+  * `Users` - how many people used your app and its features
+  * `Sessions` - how many sessions of user activity have included certain pages and features of your app
+  * `Events` - how often certain pages and features are used
+  * `Funnels` - progression through a series of steps, are users following all steps of a process, or are they ending early?
+  * `Cohorts` - set of users, sessions, events or operations that have something in common
+  * `Impact` - how load times and other properties influence conversion rates
+  * `User Flows` - analyze user navigation patterns